-If you want an action packed, adrenaline pumping adventure, an archery only hog hunt at Hunt Mill Hollow Ranch is just up your alley.
-We not only have many trophy wild boars on the ranch that grow to over 300 pounds, but also a large population of “meat hogs”.
+If you want an action packed, adrenaline pumping adventure, an archery or gun hog hunt at Hunt Mill Hollow Ranch is just up your alley.
+We not only have trophy wild boars on the ranch that grow to over 250 pounds, but also a large population of “meat hogs”.

-The archery hunt packages are for the 1) individual guests, or for 2) prearrange group hunts.
-If you book a trophy hunt package for Whitetail deer, Elk or Bison, or if you are just staying at the ranch for any type of recreation, hog hunting can be added in without additional trophy fees.
-Harvesting a wild hog at Hunt Mill Hollow Ranch is FREE to our guests that are staying at the ranch for a minimum of 3 days.
-There is NO TROPHY FEE for the hogs that are harvested.
+The wild hog hunt packages are for the 1) individual guests, or for 2) prearrange group hunts.
+If you book a trophy hunt package for Whitetail deer, Elk or Bison, hog hunting can be added in without additional trophy fees.

 NO STATE LICENSE IS REQUIRED FOR HOG HUNTING during times of the year outside of the scheduled Oklahoma deer season.
-Archery Only Group Hog Hunts are for groups of 4 to 8 people using a longbow, recurve, compound, or crossbow.
-Hunters will not be allowed to use guns during the hunt.
+Group Hog Hunts are for groups of 4 to 8 people using a longbow, recurve, compound, crossbow, rifle or pistol.
 Ranch lodging can be arranged from 2-5 days/nights duration.

 Hunters must use the accommodations provided by the ranch at the luxury lodge.
 There are four luxury bedrooms with queen sized beds along with their own private bathrooms and showers.
 We have one larger bedroom with two bunk beds and a private bathroom/shower that will accommodate up to four hunters.

 Food and lodging - All hunts will include food and lodging.
-Arrival will be between noon and 3pm on the first day of the hunt.
+Arrival will be between noon and 3 pm on the first day of the hunt.
 The ranch is behind locked gates so hunters will be required to call a phone number to be welcomed through the entry gate.
 After a welcoming introduction and safety meeting, the hunters can shoot their bows at the 3-D range, zero-in rifles at our gun range, or just relax and get their gear organized prior to going out for an evening hunt.

-Hunters will be provided a daily brunch served at 11 am and a dinner that will be served just after dark.
-Extra snacks, morning oat meal, cereal, lunch meats, soft drinks, and bread will also be provided ad lib.
-Food and drinks will be provided, but bring your own alcoholic beverages.
+Hunters will be provided breakfast, lunch, and a dinner.
+Extra snacks, morning oat meal, cereal, lunch meats, soft drinks, and bread will also be provided, but bring your own alcoholic beverages.
 Spouses are welcome.
-Non-hunting guests will be charged an additional $50 per day if the same private bedroom is shared.
+Non-hunting guests will be charged an additional $75 per day if the same private bedroom is shared.

 Pick-up will be between 10 AM and 11 AM at a predetermined time and place.
 Brunch will be around 11 AM.
 Hunters are free to do what they would like through the mid-day.
 You are also always welcome to-take off on foot to chase the pigs after the morning hunt.
 Your guide will take you out to the blind or tree stand again between 3 and 5 PM for the evening hunt.
 Hunting on the ranch will end at the 11 AM brunch on the last day of your hunt.
-The hunting party will leave the ranch (hopefully with coolers full) to head home between noon and 3 PM on the last day.
+The hunting party will leave the ranch (hopefully with coolers full) to head home between noon and 2 PM on the last day.
 Night hunts can be made by special arrangements with your guide and will incur an additional fee.
-Stalking up on a group of wild hogs at night can be extremely exciting and potentially dangerous, but your guide will provide the firepower if necessary.

-DEPENDS ON THE NUMBER OF ARROWS AND BROADHEADS THAT YOU BRING!
+DEPENDS ON THE NUMBER OF BULLETS OR ARROWS AND BROADHEADS THAT YOU BRING!

 There is no limit on the amount of hogs you can shoot on the ranch.
 As many as 3 hogs have been harvested by an individual bowhunter in one evening hunt.
 The hunt package will include "Ranch Processing" to skinning and quartering of your first 2 wild hogs.
 Your first two hogs will be "Ranch Processed" at no additional charge.
 Your hogs will be stored in a walk-in cooler until you are ready to pack them up in coolers for the trip home.
 Hunters shooting additional hogs (over 2) will be charged a processing fee of $300 per hog.

 Transportation to or from the ranch:

 The ranch is located just southeast of Stilwell, Oklahoma.
-If you need to get picked up at a local commercial airport (Fayetteville, AR - 1.5hrs; Fort Smith, AR - 1hr; or Tulsa, OK - 2hrs), there will be an additional charge of $100 for each trip (maximum of 4 passengers).
+If you need to get picked up at a local commercial airport (Fayetteville, AR - 1.5 hrs; Fort Smith, AR - 1 hr; or Tulsa, OK - 2 hrs), there will be an additional charge of $400 round trip (maximum of 3 passengers).

 If you are going to go off into the woods, it is a good idea to go on-line to OnX Maps.
 You can download Oklahoma or the ranch area to save for offline mapping.
 Your GPS on any smartphone will work offline with an OnX map.
 Cell reception is best with Verizon.

 Your guides, lodge chief and cleaner, and game processors will work hard for you.
-If you feel they have done a good job, please tip them individually.
-The total gratuity is typically between 10% to 20% of the total hunt cost.
+If you feel they have done a good job, please tip them individually or as a group.
+The gratuity is customarily between 10% to 20% of the total hunt cost.

-Hunt fees are in the Packages section of the website
+Hunt pricing is in the Packages & Pricing section of the website.

 Wild Hog Hunts Gallery